For the Love of Music

-We love music of all kinds, and we especially love what it can do for the heart and soul of a city, in addition to regional economies.
-We’ve been at this for a while, talking to cities and countries around the world about music policy, community relationships, and cultural tourism, learning from the steps forward, and the steps backward.
-And over the years, we have put together a significant global knowledge base of practical, real-life policy solutions for the most common challenges facing commercial music and entertainment ecosystems.
+At Sound Music Cities, we not only love all kinds of music, but we also love what music can do for the heart and soul of a city.
+Through many years of talking with cities and countries around the world about music policy, community relationships, and cultural tourism, we’ve put together a thorough knowledge base of practical, real-life policy solutions for the most common challenges facing music and entertainment ecosystems.

-Three years ago, I worked with Titan Music Group to collect and publish the results of the Austin Music Census, a groundbreaking data-driven assessment of the commercial music industry in Austin.
-Soon after, we launched the North America Music Cities Best Practice Summit together, an effort that is still going strong.
+A short time later, we co-founded and launched the North America Music Cities Best Practice Summit which is still going strong.
 And I discovered that as much as I enjoyed running the city music office in the Live Music Capital of the World, my core passion was helping colleagues in other cities to develop vibrant, prosperous, and sustainable music ecosystems of their own.